Laura Müller (motorsport): Haas

 Müller joined Haas in 2022, starting in the simulator department before working her way up to supporting roles at races.
 During the 2024 season, she served as a performance engineer, helping the race engineer optimise the car setup and other matters for each race.

 In January 2025, Haas announced that the 33-year-old Müller had been promoted to race engineer for Esteban Ocon; she is the first female full-time race engineer in Formula One history.
 She was promoted as part of a broader shakeup in Haas' race strategy department; team principal Ayao Komatsu said that he wanted to improve the team's trackside operations.
 Ocon has praised her for her strong work ethic.
 Müller reports to chief race engineer Francesco Nenci.

+Müller and Hannah Schmitz, Head of Race Strategy for Red Bull, are the first women to have a corner at a race circuit dedicated to them.
+Organizers of the 2026 Australian Grand Prix have named Turn 6 at the Albert Park Circuit 'In Her Corner' to recognize Müller and Schmitz's achievements as women in motorsport; the race also coincides with International Women's Day on March 8.